Kristin-2002/kristin-2002/README.md

 ## Hi there 👋
 My name is Kristin.
 I'm a physical oceanographer with expertise in ocean observations, data processing, and analysis.
 My research focuses on large-scale ocean circulation and climate variability on seasonal to longer timescales.
 I have broad experience analyzing multiplatform datasets, including in-situ ocean observations, reanalysis products, and outputs from ocean general circulation and climate models.

+- 🔭 I am currently working on incorporating glider observation in the [Rockall Trough transport observation](https://github.com/ScotMarPhys/Rockall_Trough_Transports)
-- 🔭 I'm part of a team monitoring the North Atlantic Current in the Rockall Trough—have a look at the [Ellet Array](https://scotmarphys.github.io/ScotMarPhys.OSNAP-Mooring-Processing.io/).
+- 🌊 I'm part of a team monitoring the North Atlantic Current in the Rockall Trough—have a look at the [Ellet Array](https://scotmarphys.github.io/ScotMarPhys.OSNAP-Mooring-Processing.io/).
 - 🌍 The Ellet Array is part of a larger initiative: the Overturning in the Subpolar North Atlantic Program—check out [OSNAP](https://www.o-snap.org/).
 - 🗒️ You can find a full list of my publications, reports, and conference contributions on my [Google Scholar](https://scholar.google.com/citations?user=tA7ggMAAAAAJ&hl=en) profile.
+- 🤝 Keen to team up on anything that helps observe the ocean better, share it wider, and use it smarter—especially for climate and community impact.

 <!--
 **Kristin-2002/kristin-2002** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.